heig-vd-dai-course/heig-vd-dai-course/16.03-semester-review-and-exam-preparation/01-course-material/PRESENTATION.md

 ##### What you were ask to do

-- Acquire and configure a virtual machine on the cloud
+- Obtain and configure a virtual machine on the cloud
 - Install Docker and Docker Compose on the virtual machine
 - Develop a simple CRUD API to manage resources
 - Deploy the applications (reverse proxy + CRUD API)